petazeta/youronlineshop/README.md

 ## About

 This is a dynamic web app (Single Page Application) for e-commerce.
-It is build in Node.js and it is using Postgresql.
+It is build in Node.js and Mongodb.

 https://youronlineshop.net